Frisle/Organizer-and-time-manager/README.md

 and index numbers.
 You can delete more than one note in one go.

 To quit from any of this prompts type "quit"

+What Time Manager can do:

+Input "-Begin" This will create and start new task Input "-Current" and you will continue last task
+Input "-Return" will take you back to previous task Input "-Read time" show how much time is spend on each task Input "-cls" to clean the console